annahedstroem/sanity-checks-revisited/README.md

   </p>

-This repository contains the code and experimental results for the paper **[Sanity Checks Revisited: An Exploration to Repair the Model Parameter Randomisation Test](https://openreview.net/forum?id=vVpefYmnsG)** by Hedström et al., 2023.
+This repository contains the code and experiments for the paper **[Sanity Checks Revisited: An Exploration to Repair the Model Parameter Randomisation Test](https://openreview.net/forum?id=vVpefYmnsG)** by Hedström et al., 2023.

 <!--[![Getting started!](https://colab.research.google.com/assets/colab-badge.svg)](anonymous)-->